f5devcentral/f5-velos-training/docs/velos_components_new.rst

   :align: center
   :scale: 60%

 Looking at the left-hand side of the diagram below, you’ll notice the system controllers provide console and out-of-band management access to the chassis.
 This is proxied through the controller to the individual line cards.
 The system controllers have a built-in terminal server function, that allows direct connection to a blade if required.
 Each system controller also acts as a centralized switch fabric, interconnecting all blades in the system.
-Note, there is 100Gb backplane connections (primary and secondary) to each slot in the system, but only the primary connection is used with the first generation of BX110 blades.
-The BX520 blades utilize both 100Gb connections from each of the two slots the blade occupies (total 400Gb).
+Note, there are 100Gb backplane connections (primary and secondary) to each slot in the system, but only the primary connection is used.
+The BX520 blades utilize both 100Gb connections to each controller from each of the two slots the blade occupies (total 400Gb).

 .. image:: images/velos_components/image16.png
   :align: center